 3.1 These procedures explain what action should be taken if there are concerns that a child is or might be suffering harm.
 A ‘child’ is a person under 18 years, but the principles of these procedures apply to all pupils at this school, including those over 18.

 4.1 All adults in the school have an individual responsibility to safeguard and promote the welfare of children by taking appropriate action.
 This includes taking action where there are child protection concerns.

 4.2 Governing bodies are accountable for ensuring their school has an effective child protection policy which should be reviewed annually and available publicly, such as on the school website.

-The nominated person on the local governing body, working closely with school staff, is: Mr D Watt
+The person who takes leadership responsibility for safeguarding on the governing body of this school is: Mr D Watt.

 The Designated Safeguarding Lead in this school is: Mr A Joyce